pwinckles/rocfl/README.md

 #### New

 The `new` command stages new OCFL objects.
-The objects will not exist in the main repository until they have been committed.
+New objects will not exist in the main repository until they have been committed.
 When invoked with no options, the object is created using all of the OCFL spec recommend values.

-Otherwise, these values can be customized:
+##### Examples

+Create a new object with non-standard settings:

 ``` console
 rocfl new uri:foobar -d sha256 -c data -z 6